ncoghlan/misc/notes/python3/questions_and_answers.rst

 more Unicode friendly, IO stack).

-I'll give several examples below of how the above behaviours have changed in Python 3.3 (since that's the currently released version), and then a couple more related to codec handling changes in Python 3.4.
+I'll give several examples below of how the above behaviours have changed in Python 3.3 (since that's the currently released version), as well as mentioning other improvements coming up in Python 3.4.

 In Python 3, the codec related builtin convenience methods are *strictly* reserved for use with text encodings.
 Accordingly, text objects no longer